moderepo/bizstack-console-plugin-samples/README.md

             Source can also be `search` which mean the value for this prop comes from the URL search param.
 For example, if the URL of the page is like this http://bizconsole.domain/projects/1111/custom/my_custom_page?userId=1234 then the `userId` will be a search param source.
-            And the other source type is `state` which the value for the prop comes from the BizConsole states.
+            And the other source type is `state` which the value for the prop comes from the BizStack Console states.
             - `type` - The type of the source value.
-If source is `route` or `search`, BizConsole doesn't know what the type of the value is.
+If source is `route` or `search`, BizStack Console doesn't know what the type of the value is.
             For example, http://bizconsole.domain/projects/1111/custom/my_custom_page?entityId=1234.
 The value of the `entityId` param is `1234`.
 It looks like a number but it might not be what the case. `entityId` are strings but the user who create the entity can give it a value
             `1234` as ID.
 So if the component expects an `entityId`, it probably needs a `string` value.
 Therefore, the admin needs to tell
-            BizConsole how to treat the value of this `entityId` param because only the admin knows what value type the component needs.
-So in this case, the admin should set `type` to `string` so that BizConsole can use the value `1234` as string and pass it to the component as a string, not a number.
+            BizStack Console how to treat the value of this `entityId` param because only the admin knows what value type the component needs.
+So in this case, the admin should set `type` to `string` so that BizStack Console can use the value `1234` as string and pass it to the component as a string, not a number.
 Other types that are supported are `number`, `boolean`, `string_array`, `number_array`, and `boolean_array`.
             - `name` - The name of the props to look for from the source.
 For this example, `my_custom_page/:userId`, the `source` is `route` and
             `name` should be `userId`.
 For this example, http://bizconsole.domain/projects/1111/custom/my_custom_page?entityId=1234, the `source` should be `search` and the `name` should be `entityId`.
             - `required` - To specify whether or not the prop is required.
-If this is set to `false`, then BizConsole will NOT throw error if the value for the prop is not found.
-If set to `true` then BizConsole will throw an error if it is unable to find the prop value from the source that the admin specified.
+If this is set to `false`, then BizStack Console will NOT throw error if the value for the prop is not found.
+If set to `true` then BizStack Console will throw an error if it is unable to find the prop value from the source that the admin specified.
             - `componentPropName` - For the case when the source's prop name is not the same as the component's prop name.
 Let's say the UserInfo component expect a prop name `userId` but the source param uses a different name.
 For example, let's say the URL is like this